AsmitMalviya/NYC-Taxi-Fare-Prediction/README.md

 ---

 ## 🎯 Problem Statement
-Predict NYC taxi fares using spatial, temporal, and contextual features.
-The model addresses challenges like geospatial noise, outliers, and dynamic pricing patterns to deliver accurate fare estimates.
+Taxi fare prediction is critical for both riders and drivers to ensure transparency and efficiency.
+This project tackles the challenge of predicting fares accurately using spatial, temporal, and contextual features like pickup/dropoff coordinates, timestamps, and passenger counts.
+The goal is to build a robust regression model that generalizes well to unseen data while handling real-world complexities like outliers and geospatial noise.

 ---